boospy/fastinstaller-ubuntu/README.md

 INSTALLATION
 ------------

 Run the following commands with SUDO or in a rootshell.
+You can customize the file before you run it as described above.

 ### Kbuntu